Championing Walking, Biking, and Transit

 In collaboration with numerous Caltrans Divisions and Districts, the Sustainability Office developed the Mode Share Action Plan 2.0 (PDF) to identify high-impact, near-term activities Caltrans divisions and districts can implement to most effectively increase walking, biking, and transit trips.
-The Sustainability Office monitors and reports progress on Department implementation of the activities outlined in the plan.
+The Sustainability Office monitors and reports progress on the Department's implementation of the activities outlined in the plan.

 Action Plan Status Updates

 - Q1 Update - ADA-compliant (PDF)

 - Q3 Update - ADA-compliant (PDF)

 Coordinate the California Walk and Bike Technical Advisory Committee (CWBTAC)

 The Sustainability Office coordinates the CWBTAC, a diverse group of external partners and stakeholders--ranging from local and regional public agencies to non-governmental and community-based organizations--to provide regular strategic input and technical guidance on Caltrans’ complete streets and active transportation efforts.

 The Sustainability Office coordinates the TAC’s quarterly meetings and subcommittees, as well as supports the incorporation of TAC priorities into related Caltrans work.

 Each Caltrans District is working to develop a district-level plan to identify pedestrian and bicycle needs and priority projects on or parallel to the State Highway System (SHS).

 Learn more about the CAT Plans at the Caltrans CAT Plans website.